api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

 We maintain an open source list with all dApps which integrated API3 feeds as part of [dApp Registry](https://github.com/api3dao/dapp-registry).
-However, not all dApps opted-in to OEV yet, so we provide a dedicated list of OEV dApps are currently suitable candidates for searching:
+However, not all of the dApps are suitable for OEV extraction, so we provide a list of dApps are currently suitable candidates for OEV searching.

 <!-- NOTE: Make sure these are sorted alphabetically. -->